NoahBres/LearnRoadRunner/docs/dead-wheels.md

 If you opt for the three wheel configuration, you will be using the two parallel wheels as the source for your heading.

-Open up the `StandardTrackingWHeelLocalizer.java` file.
+Open up the `StandardTrackingWheelLocalizer.java` file.

 ### Ticks Per Rev/Wheel Radius/Gear Ratio